minudika/siddhi-io-http/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">headers</td>
-        <td style="vertical-align: top; word-wrap: break-word">The headers that should be included as a HTTP request headers.
-There can be any number of headers concatenated on following format. "'header1:value1','header2:value2'".
-User can include content-type header if he need to any specific type for payload if not system get the mapping type as the content-Type header (ie. @map(xml):application/xml,@map(json):application/json,@map(text):plain/text ) and if user does not include any mapping type then system gets the 'plain/text' as default Content-Type header.
-If user does not include Content-Length header then system calculate the bytes size of payload and include it as content-length header.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The headers that should be included as HTTP request headers. <br>There can be any number of headers concatenated in following format. "'header1:value1','header2:value2'".
+User can include Content-Type header if he needs to use a specific content-type for the payload.
+Or else, system decides the Content-Type by considering the type of sink mapper, in following way.<br>&nbsp;- @map(xml):application/xml<br>&nbsp;- @map(json):application/json<br>&nbsp;- @map(text):plain/text )<br>&nbsp;- if user does not include any mapping type then the system gets 'plain/text' as default Content-Type header.<br>Note that providing content-length as a header is not supported.
+The size of the payload will be automatically calculated and included in the content-length header.</td>
         <td style="vertical-align: top"> </td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>